sbaker1505/readable-app/README.md

-# Readable API Server
+# Readable App

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
+This app was developed using React coupled with Redux.
+The concept is similar to Reddit with posts and comments and the ability to vote either up or down on each post and comment.

+The Api-server was created by Udacity.
 Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
 Users will also be able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.

-## Start Developing

-To get started developing right away:
+## How to use

+Either Clone or Fork this repository and run (in your terminal)

 * Install and start the API server
     - `cd api-server`
     - `npm install`
     - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
-    - `create-react-app frontend`
+* Install and start the frontend app
     - `cd frontend`
+    - `npm install`
     - `npm start`

+## Files

+Be sure you have both `api-server` and `frontend` folders

-## API Server
+## Authors

-Information about the API server and how to use it can be found in its [README file](api-server/README.md).
+- Scott Baker - _Initial work_ - [sbaker1505](https://github.com/sbaker1505)